tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - When picking up duplicate Nanokeys, the log now lists it as a duplicate.
     - While having a grenade selected, the crosshair will turn blue when you're able to place it on a wall.
     - Right-Clicking while dead will load the last save game.
+        - You won't be automatically returned to the menu either, so you can watch the camera slowly rise for as long as you want.
     - Right-Clicking an item in the belt with the Inventory Window open will clear the slot.
     - Right-Click Unholstering has been completely overhauled.
         - Previously, right-clicking would not unholster at all when using the regular toolbelt, and would always select the primary belt selection when using the IW toolbelt.